github/developer.github.com/content/changes/2014-09-31-deployment-webhook-payload-changes.md

 ---
 kind: change
 title: Deployment webhook payload changes
-created_at: 2014-09-24
+created_at: 2014-09-31
 author_name: atmos
 ---

-Today, we’re introducing a few updates to the [DeploymentEvent][1] and [DeploymentStatusEvent][2] hook payloads.
+Today we're introducing a breaking change to the [deployment][1] and [deployment status][2] payloads we send to webhooks.
+We will continue supporting the existing payloads until October 22nd 2014.
+Integrators who are working with webhooks and deployments are advised to upgrade to the new payload format to avoid service interruption.
+Since we're still in the [preview period][4] for the deployments API we felt it was best to correct this inconsistency now.

+This change brings the payloads for these events more inline with the responses you'd receive from the API.
 Instead of having deployment and deployment status attributes as top-level keys, we will now nest them under deployment and deployment_status keys.
-This change brings the payloads for these events more inline with the responses you'd receive from the API.

-We'll send payloads including both the new nested format as well as the existing top-level attributes until October 22nd.
-At that time we'll remove the top-level attributes and expect everyone to start using the new format.

-## DeploymentEvent payloads
+## DeploymentEvent Changes

 #### Previously